Pediatric Takayasu Arteritis Treatment & Management

 Approach Considerations

 Medical evaluation and treatment of patients with Takayasu arteritis can be performed on an outpatient basis unless the patient is acutely ill.
 The goals of medical therapy are to control active inflammation and to normalize clinical and laboratory parameters while preventing further vascular damage.
-Daily high-dose corticosteroid administration is the mainstay of initial therapy.
+Daily high-dose corticosteroid administration is the standard initial therapy.

 Following the acute phase, patients with fibrotic changes require surgical treatment of symptomatic stenotic or occlusive disease.